flodlc/http-wizard/site/docs/recipes/server-usage.md

 Router type is the type of all the server routes.
 Depends on your architecture you will import it from your client or export it through a package.

-You're all set to use ts-client on the [client side](/docs/recipes/client-usage) !
+You're all set to use http-wizard on the [client side](/docs/recipes/client-usage) !